alwayalive/react-native-camera/README.md

 #### `captureQuality`

-Values: `Camera.constants.CaptureQuality.high` or `"high"` (default), `Camera.constants.CaptureQuality.medium` or `"medium"`, `Camera.constants.CaptureQuality.low` or `"low"`, `Camera.constants.CaptureQuality.photo` or `"photo"`, `Camera.constants.CaptureQuality["1080p"]` or `"1080p"`, `Camera.constants.CaptureQuality["720p"]` or `"720p"`, `Camera.constants.CaptureQuality["480p"]` or `"480p"`.
+Values: `Camera.constants.CaptureQuality.high` or `"high"` (default), `Camera.constants.CaptureQuality.medium` or `"medium"`, `Camera.constants.CaptureQuality.low` or `"low"`, `Camera.constants.CaptureQuality.photo` or `"photo"`, `Camera.constants.CaptureQuality["1080p"]` or `"1080p"`, `Camera.constants.CaptureQuality["720p"]` or `"720p"`, `Camera.constants.CaptureQuality["480p"]` or `"480p"`, `Camera.constants.CaptureQuality["288p"]` or `"288p"`.

 This property allows you to specify the quality output of the captured image or video.
 By default the quality is set to high.

 When choosing more-specific quality settings (1080p, 720p, 480p), note that each platform and device supports different valid picture/video sizes, and actual resolution within each of these quality settings might differ.
 There should not be too much variance (if any) for iOS; 1080p should give 1920x1080, 720p should give 1280x720, and 480p should give 640x480 (note that iOS 480p therefore is NOT the typical 16:9 HD aspect ratio, and the typically-HD camera preview screen may differ greatly in aspect from what you actually record!!).
 For Android, expect more variance: on most Androids, 1080p *should* give 1920x1080 and 720p *should* give 1280x720; however, 480p will at "best" be 853x480 (16:9 HD aspect ratio), but falls back/down to 800x480, 720x480, or "worse", depending on what is closest-but-less-than 853x480 and available on the actual device.
-If your application requires knowledge of the precise resolution of the output image/video, you might consider manually determine the actual resolution itself after capture has completed (particularly for 480p on Android).
+If your application requires knowledge of the precise resolution of the output image/video, you might consider manually determine the actual resolution itself after capture has completed (particularly for 480p on Android), 288p is 352x288,可用于社区类发布小视频.

 Android also supports `Camera.constants.CaptureQuality.preview` or `"preview"` which matches the output image to the same one used in the preview